Skip to content

 • Tag large volumes of incoming content automatically

-• Apply consistent labeling across files or text without writing classification logic
+• Apply consistent labeling without writing classification logic

 • Keep your tagging taxonomy updatable without changing any code

-For general-purpose logic or computation, use Python, JavaScript, or Lua instead.
+For general-purpose logic or computation, pick a Function tool in Python, JavaScript, or Lua instead.

 • A topic file - the digital asset that defines what to tag against (your taxonomy)

-• A source - either a JSON payload or a digital asset (file) containing the content to be tagged
+• A source - either a JSON payload or a digital asset containing the content to tag

-• A target - either JSON output or a digital asset to write the tagged results into
+• A target - either inline JSON output or a digital asset to write the tagged result into

 Input types